All searches start with words typed (or spoken) into a search bar.

 If you’re running a blog about how to buy a new home in Florida…

 Informational keywords are better suited to your ideal customer.

 Understand who you’re selling to and what you want to achieve and then these last two sections of this page will become much clearer.

 For example on this blog I strictly target informational keywords because my goal is to help people reach their goals and that usually starts with a question.

-Where as on ecommerce sites I prefer to target mostly transactional keywords that are also supported by informational keywords to help influence peoples buying decisions.
+Where as with Ecommerce SEO, I prefer to target mostly transactional keywords that are also supported by informational keywords to help influence peoples buying decisions.

 Every business is different.

 2 Types Of Keyword You Should Be Using